Storza Woods

 Plantings

 Overall, the planting design includes woodland shrubs, understory trees, larger trees (for canopy replacement and woodland succession), wildflowers, ferns, and many other herbaceous plants including bulbs.
-While native plants are emphasized more-so than in the Southern Season’s Garden, it is important to note that Storza Woods is not a “native plant garden.”
-As is the case throughout the rest of the Atlanta Botanical Garden, aesthetically-pleasing native plants are used where they are horticulturally appropriate to site conditions, often in combination with exotic plants.
+While native plants are emphasized more-so than in the Anne Cox Chambers Garden, it is important to note that Storza Woods is not a “native plant garden.”
+As is the case throughout the rest of the Atlanta Botanical Garden, aesthetically-pleasing native plants are used where they are horticulturally appropriate to site conditions, often in combination with non-native plantings.

 Woodland History

-Before 2015, Storza Woods was managed as an urban woodland “natural area,” meaning that invasive plants were removed and overall tree canopy and forest health was promoted, but little horticultural cultivation was conducted.
+In the 1870s, the Gentlemen’s Driving Club purchased Storza Woods from farmers who never developed the land.
+Before 2015, the area was managed as an urban woodland “natural area.”
+Invasive plants were removed and forest health was promoted, but little horticultural cultivation was conducted.
 In conjunction with the development of the Canopy Walk, phased woodland horticultural efforts began.

 An endowment given by Eleanor Storza in memory of her husband Francis provides funding for maintenance of the woodland.